search icon

 Understanding Recession

 The economy of most countries has been growing steadily since the Industrial Revolution.
-But what goes up, must come down—at least for a short time!
-Short-term fluctuations in economic performance, known as recessions, have punctuated this long-term upward trend in most countries.
+But what goes up must come down — at least for a short time.
+Short-term fluctuations in economic performance, known as recessions, have punctuated this long-term upward trend in most countries, and are a natural part of economic cycles.
+Recessions are a natural part of business cycles, which consist of alternating periods of economic expansion and contraction.
 After about six months to a year of economic downturn, the business cycle usually trends back up.
 That is the business definition of recession in a nutshell.
+Recessions happen as an inevitable aspect of economic cycles, highlighting the unpredictability and complexity surrounding them.

-While the economic pain caused by recessions is temporary, the changes caused by recessions can have lasting effects on a country’s entire economy.
-Sometimes major policy changes in response to a recession can rewrite the rules for doing business.
+While the financial pain caused by recessions is temporary, the changes they bring can have lasting effects on a country’s entire economy.
+Major policy changes in response to a recession can rewrite the rules for doing business.
+Governments often adjust interest rates, regulations, or fiscal policies to encourage recovery — and some of those changes stick around long after the recession ends.
+In that way, recessions don’t just reflect economic shifts — they can help shape them.

 What causes recession?

-• Excessive debt: One recession example is the mortgage crisis in the mid-2000s where individuals couldn’t repay their mortgage loans.
+• Excessive Debt: For example, the mortgage crisis in the mid-2000s occurred when individuals couldn’t repay their mortgage loans.
+In advanced economies, excessive debt levels can lead to financial crises that trigger recessions.

-• Inflation: When the Federal Reserve Bank raises interest rates, prices can rise fast while the value of a dollar stays steady.
+• Inflation: When the Federal Reserve raises interest rates, prices can rise rapidly while the value of a dollar stays steady.

 • Deflation: When a deflationary feedback loop gets out of hand, spending stops.